BESS & the Planning System

 Sustainability is fundamental to the Planning and Environment Act (1987), Victoria’s framework for planning the use, development and protection of land in Victoria in the present and long-term interests of all Victorians, and the State Policy Planning Framework (SPPF).
 Local governments also have sustainability objectives in local Structure Plans, Municipal Strategic Statements and planning overlays.

 Working together, Victorian local governments have developed a consistent and rigorous framework, known as the Sustainable Design Assessment in the Planning Process (SDAPP) framework.
-This framework has been used for the past decade and there is a precedent supported by the Victorian Civil & Administrative Tribunal (VCAT) that upholds these requirements for large developments.
+This framework has been used for the past decade and there is a precedent supported by the Victorian Civil & Administrative Tribunal (VCAT) that upholds these requirements for developments.

 The SDAPP framework: